camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/out-of-the-box-connectors/rest.md

 When you are making a PUT, POST, or PATCH request, you might need to provide a body.
 You can provide a body for your request under the **Payload** section in the **Request Body** field.

-Be aware that **REST connector** is supporting only JSON payload.
+Be aware that **REST Connector** is supporting only JSON payload.

 :::note
-Secrets are currently not supported in the body of a REST connector.
+Secrets are currently not supported in the body of a REST Connector.
 :::

 ```json